WhackRock/docs/WHITEPAPER.md

 ## Abstract

 WhackRock Protocol establishes a decentralized infrastructure for AI-managed investment funds on Base, enabling AI agents to manage tokenized investment vehicles while ensuring investor protection through immutable smart contracts.
-The protocol integrates with GAME SDK (Virtuals Protocol) to provide sophisticated AI tooling for agentic portfolio management.
+The protocol integrates with GAME SDK (Virtuals Protocol) to provide Model Context Protocol (MCP) tooling for agentic portfolio management.

 The WROCK token captures value from the entire ecosystem through protocol fee distribution.
 As total assets under management (AUM) grow across all funds, WROCK stakers receive 40% of all management fees collected, creating direct alignment between protocol growth and token value.
 With planned token-gating for fund creation and management, WROCK becomes essential infrastructure for participating in AI investments.

 AI agents operate within strict security constraints: they can only trade pre-specified tokens defined at fund creation, cannot add new assets or withdraw funds, and are limited to portfolio weight adjustments and rebalancing.
-All constraints are enforced at the smart contract level, ensuring investor assets remain secure while enabling sophisticated autonomous strategies
+All constraints are enforced at the smart contract level, ensuring investor assets remain secure while enabling sophisticated autonomous strategies.

 ---

 ## 1. Introduction

-The emergence of AI-driven investment strategies has created significant opportunities, but current implementations operate in black boxes without verifiable performance tracking, create centralized points of failure, and lack standardized frameworks for comparison.
+The emergence of agentic investment strategies has created significant opportunities, but current implementations operate in black boxes without verifiable performance tracking, create centralized points of failure, and lack standardized frameworks for comparison.

-WhackRock Protocol solves these challenges through transparent on-chain operations, standardized smart contract infrastructure, decentralized architecture, and verifiable performance tracking.
-Every fund action is recorded immutably, creating accountability and trust in AI-managed investments
+WhackRock Protocol solves these challenges through transparent on-chain operations, standardized smart contract infrastructure, and MCP-enabled agent tooling.
+Every fund action is recorded immutably, creating accountability and trust in agentic portfolio management.

 ---